Parwanoo: Famous

-Dhalli on its northern outskirts (on the Simla highway) is famous for its meat (Non Veg pickles) shops which is run by the walia family.
-A resort with a cable car called Timber Trail is a few miles north of the town on the Shimla highway again.
+Dhalli on its northern outskirts (on the Simla highway) is famous for its meat (Non Veg pickles) shops which is run by the Walia family.
+A resort with a cable car called Timber Trail is a few miles north of the town on the Shimla-Chandigarh highway again.
 Around 6 km away from the town centre is the famous 17th Century Pinjore Gardens, a sprawling 100-acre heritage park with attractions including lawns, a mini zoo and plant nursery.
 Rock inscriptions by King Ashoka in Bramhi language were discovered in Parwanoo.
 The rocks are called Kali Pathri by the locals.
 The town is 35 km from Chandigarh and 20 km from Panchkula.
-There is also a route to Kasauli direct from Parwanoo, 18 km avoiding Dharampur.

 Demographics

 As of 2001 India census, Parwanoo had a population of 8609.
 Males constitute 61% of the population and females 39%.
 Parwanoo has an average literacy rate of 73%, higher than the national average of 59.5%: male literacy is 74%, and female literacy is 71%.
 In Parwanoo, 12% of the population is under 6 years of age.